Aeldit/JsonParser/README.md

 The goal of this project is to allow its user to give the script a `json` file and be able to store it and access its elements in C.

 > [!WARNING]\
-> This parser does not sanitize the content it reads (yet, at least).
+> This parser does not sanitize the content it reads (for now, at least).
 Use at your own risk.

 ## Usage